chinamike65/hugo-tuolesi/content/book1/book1en.md

 If there is no sequence in practice, there can be no achievement.

-If there is a step of practice, first, it can eliminate the unlawful conditions of practice.
-On the way to become a Buddha, there are a few obstacles, peace and health, and good health.
+If there is an order to the practice, first, it can eliminate the unlawful conditions of practice.
+On the way to become a Buddha, there are a few obstacles, peace and good health.

 Second, you can accumulate good fortune, eliminate karma and even achieve success.